 Only a few airports have radar-based solutions due to their high price and limited features, resulting in a business case that is not sufficiently convincing to airports and airlines.

 These solutions only cover the runway surfaces, thus presenting very limited bird detection capabilities.

 Importantly, these solutions are not designed to detect drones – which pose a growing threat to the aviation industry.

-FODBASA is the solution
+FODDBASA is the solution

 Nordic Radar Solutions is developing an independent long-range system for multiple object detection and real-time threat alerts within the airport and its surroundings.

-FODBASA unique selling points
+FODDBASA unique selling points